samboy/MaraDNS/README.md

 updated to be in Lua instead of Perl, because multiple Lua implementations exist, including one shipping in MaraDNS’s source code).
-In addition, MaraDNS is compiled with the `std=c99` flag to reduce the chances that future changes to C compilers cause MaraDNS to be unable to compile.
+In addition, MaraDNS is compiled with the `std=c99` flag to reduce the chances that future changes to C compilers cause MaraDNS to be unable to compile—even though MaraDNS generates no warnings with `-Wall` in GCC 16 and Clang 20 (both current here in 2026), I’ve seen C compilers, over the years, decide to not compile code which previously generated no warnings even with `-Wall` set (ugh).

 # ABOUT